VanshikaJ7/Supply-Chain-Analytics-Using-AI-Tools/README.md

 This project demonstrates an end-to-end data analytics pipeline built to analyze order fulfillment performance and revenue loss for a fictional retail company
 The pipeline includes:
 - Supabase (PostgreSQL) as the data warehouse
-- n8n for automated ETL workflows
+- n8n for automated ETL workflows to get sales info from mail
 - Quadratic for Python-based transformations and analysis

 ## Project Architecture